CrunchyData/crunchy-demo-data/storm_data/README.md

 The data was downloaded from
 ftp://ftp.ncdc.noaa.gov/pub/data/swdi/stormevents/csvfiles/

-on Feb 13, 2019
+on Dec 30, 2019

 There are 3 files only 1 of which contains location data.
+They are just for the calendar year 2018

 There are many more years if doing temporal work is desired.